Nicktvdd/Nicktvdd/README.md

 🌟 Notable Projects<br>
 I'm proud to have worked on a diverse range of projects, each representing a fusion of creativity and problem-solving.
 These projects have been build from scratch, with minimal libraries and certain limitations conform the 42 school standard.
 Some of my creations include:

-<p>MiniShell: A minimal Unix-like shell with basic command execution and functionality.
+MiniShell: A minimal Unix-like shell with basic command execution and functionality.
 Push_swap: A sorting algorithm project that efficiently sorts stacks with a limited set of operations.
 Minitalk: A client-server communication program using signals to transmit messages.
 Fdf: A visually stunning project that renders 3D wireframe models from elevation maps.
 Philosophers: An implementation of the dining philosophers problem with multithreading and synchronization.
-Printf: My version of the famous C library function, allowing formatted output to the console.<p>
+Printf: My version of the famous C library function, allowing formatted output to the console.

-🌍 Combating Climate Change<br>
+🌍 Combating Climate Change<p>
 Beyond coding, I'm passionate about sustainable development and combating climate change.
 My vision is to leverage technology as a powerful tool to contribute positively to the environment and raise awareness about pressing environmental issues.

 🌱 Hobbies and Interests<br>